rahulkunte/FEM_studies_on_a_two-fluid_Heat_exchanger/README.md

  Here, the stiffness matrix is assembled element by element as can be seen from the x and y matrices.
  Once the stiffness matrix is assembled, the temperature vector is found by taking the inverse and premultiplying with the matrix containing boundary conditions.

+ Section 2: Marching method
+ -
+ The method employed is known as marching method and as it is common to constant and variable cp, only the logic of constant cp will be explained here, it can be easily extrapolated to variable cp.

+Variables used:

+  mfrh, mfrc-> mass flow rates of hot and cold fluid

+  T1,T2 -> tables containing imported data for hot and cold fluid respectively

+  NTU, R, L -> NTU, R and length of the heat exchanger

+  n -> number of elements, taken as input from the user

+  Thi, Tci -> Inlet temperatures of the two fluids, taken as inputs from the user

+  Le -> Length of each discretized element

+  B, X, K -> The boundary conditions, Temperature and stiffness matrices respectively

+  Temph,Tempc -> Hot and cold fluid temperature vectors

+  a, b, c, d -> coefficients obtained after integrating the governing differential equation for hot fluid

+  p, q, r, s -> coefficients obtained after integrating the governing differential equation for cold fluid

+  i,j -> iterative variables

+  l -> iterative length

+For the marching method, the stiffness(K) matrix is kept of a constant size, 4x4 throughout for n elements.
+Each iteration proceeds for a single element and nodal     temperatures are found by inverting the K matrix and the values are stored in the X matrix.